Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 I wasn’t worried.

-Despite my struggles with social skills, I can often be charming, likeable, and friendly when meeting new people.
+Despite my well documented struggles with social skills, I can often be charming, likeable, and friendly when meeting new people.

 On the trip, I met 8 of my ex’s closest friends from her time teaching English abroad.